 There are several types of landscaping materials used on hardscape areas such as edging, walkways, patios, paths, and driveways.
-Use this guide put together by NBG Landscapes in Sydney to assist you in choosing landscaping materials wisely.
+Use this guide put together by our garden landscaping experts over at NBG Landscapes Sydney to assist you in choosing landscaping materials wisely.

 Generally, plants outnumber landscape features.
 However, that doesn’t mean that you shouldn’t use non-plant features to complement your garden design.
 Here are some materials to choose from.